-- OCR Computer Science GCSE (9-1) which is engaging and practical, encouraging creativity and problem solving.
-It encourages students to develop their understanding and application of the core concepts in computer science.
-Students also analyse problems in computational terms and devise creative solutions by designing, writing, testing and evaluating programs.
+- Computer Science which is engaging and practical, encouraging creativity and problem solving.
+Students develop their understanding and application of the core concepts in computer science while also analysing problems in computational terms and devising creative solutions by designing, writing, testing and evaluating programs.

-- Cambridge International GCSE (iGCSE) Information and Communication Technology (0417) which encourages students to develop lifelong skills, which will be useful to them in their work across the curriculum and prepare them for future employment.
+- Information and Communication Technology (ICT) develops lifelong skills which will be useful in students’ work across the curriculum and preparing them for future employment.
 They will develop understanding of the implications of technology in society, including social, economic and ethical uses and awareness of the ways ICT can help in home, learning and work environments.
 The syllabus combines theoretical and practical studies focusing on the ability to use common software applications to solve problems, including word processors, spreadsheets, databases, interactive presentation software, web browsers and website design.
 Students analyse, design, implement, test and evaluate ICT systems, ensuring that they are fit for purpose.

-At Sixth Form we offer the OCR Computer Science A Level qualification which helps students understand the core academic principles of computer science.
-Classroom learning is transferred into creating real-world systems through the creation of an independent programming project.
-Our A Level will develop the student’s technical understanding and their ability to analyse and solve problems using computational thinking.
+At Sixth Form we offer Computer Science at A Level covering the core academic principles of computer science.
+Classroom learning is transferred into creating real-world systems through an independent programming project.
+Our A Level will develop both the students’ technical understanding and their ability to analyse and solve problems using computational thinking.

 We are a small friendly department with a strong emphasis on offering a range of enrichment opportunities which include:

-- Support participating in a wide variety of national challenges and competitions e.g. the UK Bebras Computing Challenge, the TCS Oxford Computing Challenge, Alan Turing Cryptography competition, esero CanSat competition and the British Informatics Olympiad.
+- Participation in a wide variety of national challenges and competitions e.g. the UK Bebras Computing Challenge, the TCS Oxford Computing Challenge, Alan Turing Cryptography competition, esero CanSat competition and the British Informatics Olympiad.